 Now I’m going to add basic coloring for the photo using Gradient Fill adjustment layer.
 Make a Gradient Fill adjustment layer by clicking on third icon at the bottom of layer panel or go to Layer > New Adjustment Layer > Gradient Fill.
 Now choose the gradient color flow from #810D0D to #2590A3.

 Due to this adjustment layer you’ve already seen the red and blue color in the final outcome of the tutorial.
-So it’s going to lay foundation of final colors now.
-If you want the different color then just try to add different colors to get the result of your taste.
+So it’s going to lay the foundation of final colors now.
+If you want the different colors then just try to add different colors to get the result of your taste.

 You can see the setting in below image.